CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

 Duration: 30 minutes

-While GitHub Copilot offers recommendations for many languages and frameworks, it excels in particular when it comes to Python, JavaScript, TypeScript, Ruby, Go, C#, and C++.
-The samples below are in JavaScript, but they should also work in other languages.
+While GitHub Copilot provides recommendations across various languages and frameworks, it particularly excels with Python, JavaScript, TypeScript, Ruby, Go, C#, and C++.
+Although the following samples are in JavaScript, they should be compatible with other languages as well.

-In this exercise, you will have the opportunity to experiment with and apply JavaScript with the assistance of GitHub Copilot and GitHub Copilot Chat.
+In this exercise, you will get the chance to explore and utilize JavaScript, guided by the support of GitHub Copilot and GitHub Copilot Chat.

 >**Disclaimer**: A whole function body will be automatically suggested by GitHub Copilot in gray text.
 However, the precise recommendation could vary.